 Fresh Complaint: Stories by Jeffrey Eugenides

-iGen: Why Today’s Super-Connected Kids are Growing Up Less Rebellious, More Tolerant, Less Happy—and Completely Unprepared for Adulthood—and What That Means for the Rest of Us by Jean M. Twenge
+iGen: Why Today’s Super-Connected Kids are Growing Up Less Rebellious, More Tolerant, Less Happy—and Completely Unprepared for Adulthood (and What This Means for the Rest of Us) by Jean M. Twenge

-Mr. Dickens and His Carol: A Novel of Christmas Past by Samantha Silva
+Mr. Dickens and his Carol by Samantha Silva

 Ninth Hour by Alice McDermott

-Secret Sisterhood: The Literary Friendships of Jane Austen, Charlotte Bronte, George Eliot, and Virginia Woolf by Emily Midorikawa & Emma Claire Sweeney
+Secret Sisterhood: The literary Friendships of Jane Austen, Charlotte Bronte, George Eliot & Virginia Woolf by Emily Midorikawa & Emma Claire Sweeney

-Signs of Hope: Messages from Subway Therapy by Matthew Chavez
+Signs of Hope Messages From Subway Therapy by Matthew Levee Chavez

-Supreme Power: Seven Pivotal Supreme Court Decisions that had a Major Impact on America by Ted Stewart
+Supreme Power: 7 Pivotal Supreme Court Decisions that had a Major Impact on America by Ted Stewart

 We Were Eight Years in Power: An American Tragedy by Ta-Nehisi Coates